Mike-plantan/YelpToSQL/README.md

 After you install the XAMPP you can run the apache server and MySQL server in your computer and then visit http://localhost and http://localhost/phpmyadmin for visiting the MySQL GUI

 After you reach this point all you need to download the SQL files and create a database in `phpmyadmin`.
-Call you database `DM` so you don't get any errors during the import.
+Call your new database `DM` so you don't get any errors during the import.

 Open your database from the left sidebar and click from the top tabs `Import`.
 Choose the file and click Go.
-You will notice that the tables has been created for you.
+You will notice that the tables have been created for you.
 Repeat this step for all the files in the `SQL-Files` directory.

 ##### Running SQL Queries
 Once your database is set you can click from the top tabs `SQL` and start typing your database.